Voting in a Manitoba Provincial Election

 A byelection may occur in a specific electoral division if a Member of the Legislative Assembly leaves office before the next general election.
-A byelection happens within one year of a vacancy unless a general election occurs first.
+A byelection happens within six months of a vacancy unless a general election occurs first.

 Hours of Voting

 Voting stations are open from 7 a.m. to 8 p.m. on election day.
 Advance voting occurs the week before election day, and voting stations are open from 8 a.m. to 8 p.m. (noon to 6 p.m. on Sunday).

 You can vote if you are:

 - 18 years of age on or before election day;

 - a resident of Manitoba for at least 6 months immediately before election day; and

 - (in the case of a byelection, a resident of the electoral division)